MichaelBurge/michaelburge.github.io/_posts/2019-05-12-marai-agent.markdown

 \end{align}
 $$

-The `entropy_loss` is calculated per-batch, and these are averaged to produce the final entropy loss.

 Entropy is minimized when every action is equally preferred, and increases as the network develops stronger preference for certain actions over others.

 As the network trains, the `reward_loss` and `pg_loss` will increase by orders of magnitude while the `entropy_loss` stays roughly the same.
 So the effect of entropy diminishes as the network learns.